kstenerud/concise-encoding/ce-structure.md

 #### Rules

+ * Recursive references are allowed.
+ * References may refer to objects marked later in the document (forward references).
  * A reference with a [local marker ID](#marker-id) must refer to another object marked elsewhere in the same document (local reference).
  * A reference used as a map key must refer to a [keyable type](#keyable-types).
- * A resource reference must not be used as a map key (because there's no way to know if it refers to a keyable type without following the reference).
+ * A resource identifier reference must not be used as a map key (because there's no way to know if it refers to a keyable type without following the reference).
- * References may refer to objects marked later in the document (forward references).
- * Recursive references are allowed.
  * A resource identifier reference must point to:
    - Another CBE or CTE document (using no fragment section, thus referring to the entire document)
    - A marker ID inside another CBE or CTE document, using the fragment section of the resource identifier as an ID